eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 8. `errors.hpp` : supported error types and related free functions

 All the files focus on singular aspects to allow fine-grained inclusion.
-All definitions have to reside in `iox::err`, which is considered a private (detail) namespace for everything related to error reporting.
+All definitions have to reside in `iox::er`, which is considered a private (detail) namespace for everything related to error reporting.
 Since the API uses macros, it has no namespace itself.

 ### Custom Implementation